Operating grant for sports

 The application must be accompanied with the mandatory attachments specified for each grant, a list of which is available below.

-• Action plan for the application year
+• Action plan for the year of application

-• Budget for the application year
+• Budget for the year of application

-• Rules of the association
+• Statutes of the association

 • An extract from the Register of Associations